basir/ts-mern-amazona-final/README.md

     1. create google map credentials
     2. update .env file with Google Api Key
     3. create api to send google api to frontend
-    4. create map screen
+    4. create map Page
     5. fetch google api
     6. getUserLocation
     7. install @react-google-maps/api
-    8. use it in shipping screen
+    8. use it in shipping Page
-    9. apply map to the checkout screen
+    9. apply map to the checkout Page
 41. Email order receipt by mailgun
     1. create mailgun account
     2. add and verify your domain to mailgun